lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 `--show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses in the absence of user's specification)

-The remainder of this section explains what you get when an executable such as **lmchk**{: style="color: blue"} is invoked with `--input`.
-You do not need it to complete the tutorial, and can skip to the next section.
-Read the remainder of this section to see how tags and categories are organized, and how missing or partial tags are handled.
+The remainder of this section explains what you receive when an executable such as **lmchk**{: style="color: blue"} is invoked with `--input`.
+It is not essential to the tutorial, but read it if you want to see how tags and categories are organized, and how missing or partial tags are handled.

 <hr style="height:5pt; visibility:hidden;" />
 <div onclick="elm = document.getElementById('help1'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Click to show.</button></div>